 Daniel Burke has been recognized by the following; Starmine Top Stock Pickers #2 Energy Equipment & Services 2014, Forbes Best Brokerage Analysts 2009 #3 Transportation-Land & Sea.

-Marty Malloy’s coverage universe includes Clean Tech, Renewable and Energy Infrastructure companies.
+Marty Malloy’s coverage universe includes Energy Transitions, Energy Infrastructure and Oilfield Services.
 Marty has been recognized by Starmine as #1 Stock Picker for the Energy Equipment & Services sector (2007), #1 Stock Picker for the Construction & Engineering sector (2011) and The Wall Street Journal “Best on the Street” (2007).
 Prior to joining Johnson Rice, Malloy was a senior analyst at Capital One Southcoast providing equity research coverage of a group of Oil Service and Energy Infrastructure companies.
 Prior to joining Capital One Southcoast in January 1999, Marty was Manager of Structured Finance for Entergy Power Group, where he was responsible for executing non-recourse financings for several large, independent power projects in Europe.
 Marty received a BA from Washington & Lee University and an MBA from Washington University in St. Louis.